criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 ## About the project

 <div align="justify">
-This project was born as an aditional work to fullfil a personal pending asignature from my PhD days.
+This project was born as an additional work to fulfil a personal pending signature from my PhD days.
 Nothing more, nothing less.
-As the software name says: the program is capable of characterise the wheel-rail contact, useful in railway sector dynamics analyses.
+As the software name says: the program is capable of characterizing the wheel-rail contact, useful in railway sector dynamics analyses.

 Let's Prof. Dr. Ing. habil.
 Oldrich Polach clarifies our way:

 > In railway applications, the so-called equivalent conicity is used in order to characterise the contact geometry wheelset/track.
 Basically, the wheelset/track pairing is _“replaced”_ with an _“equivalent wheelset”_ having a conical wheel tread surface, which only possesses validity for a specific wheelset lateral amplitude.
 The equivalent conicity is then the conicity of a conical wheelset performing a similar wavelike motion as the examined wheelset, at the prescribed lateral amplitude.

 The equivalent conicity acts as a safety parameter which describes the behavior and dynamic interaction between rails & wheels running on a straight or large radius (curved) track.
-This way, the equivalent conicity could indicate the presence of instable movement leading to a derailment event, therefore It can be used to determine a critical speed of a train at any type of track.
+This way, the equivalent conicity could indicate the presence of instable movement leading to a derailment event; therefore, It can be used to determine a critical speed of a train at any type of track.

 This crucial parameter could be calculated based on two standards, namely **UIC 519** and **EN 15302**.
 The non-linear method described in the last one is used by the given software (see the benchmark program in Railway applications 《 B 》- Equivalent Conicity Calculation).
 </div>